The Lake District

 Outdoor & Adventure

 Guests at Waternook and The Great Barn benefit from one of the finest locations on Ullswater, with panoramic views of lake and mountain and over 27 acres of private grounds and half a mile of lake frontage.
 Nestled on the side of Hallin Fell there is an abundance of walks available right from your front door.
 There are so many fantastic local walks to choose from I am only going to mention a few of my favourites and they are very different.
 Firstly, as Waternook sits on Hallin Fell I would highly recommend climbing to the top and enjoying the jaw-dropping views from the cairn.
 It's a fairly easy walk and looks harder than it is but the rewards when you reach the top and incredible for such little exertion - don't forget your camera!
 One of my other favourites is to walk out of the fell gate by Waternook and follow the low-lying, undulating path all the way to Glenridding.
 The walk is about 7 miles long but is an easy path rewarding explorers with unparalleled views of both lake and mountain.
 When you arrive into Glenridding drop into one of the many local little pubs, kick yer boots off in front of the fire and enjoy a hearty meal and a pint of Lakeland ale.
 After, feeling full and thirst quenched, jump onto one of the Ullswater Steamers and enjoy Ullswater from a whole new perspective.
 The steamer stops at Aira Force, Pooley Bridge and Howtown [where Waternook and The Great Barn are located] so jump off here and then it’s just a short walk back to the house.
 For the more advanced walker the Helvellyn mountain range and Scafell Pike isn’t far away and it’s never too late to start ticking off Alfred Wainwright’s 214 fell tops.
 My final suggestion is The Ullswater Way.
 The Ullswater Way [outline map below] is a 20 mile walking route round Ullswater and it can be walked in any direction and from any starting point - you can even encorporate an open bus or a steamer!
-If you would rather leave the compass and OS map at home then why not allow us here at Waternook to arrange for a mountain guide and bespoke tour.
-We can look to build in elements upon request based on historic walks, wildlife, foraging and photography so please do let us know your personal needs.
+If you would rather leave the compass and OS map at home then why not allow us here at Waternook can put you in touch with a mountain guide who can develop a bespoke walk for you.
+The guide can also build in elements upon request based on historic walks, wildlife, foraging and photography so please do let us know your personal needs.

 On The Lake